Skip to content

 The levers in this calculation

 The inputs — Combined Monthly Income, Adults in Household, Children in Household, Housing (Rent or Mortgage), and Food and Groceries — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works

 Sums five expense categories and subtracts from combined income to produce surplus.
-Per-person cost is total expenses divided by household size (adults plus children).
+Average spend per household member is total expenses divided by household size (adults plus children).
 Savings rate is surplus divided by combined income.
 Results are estimates for illustration purposes only.
-The working is transparent — you can verify every step yourself in the formula section below.
-No black box, no opaque "proprietary model".

 Making this stick